stephengold/JmePower/README.md

 ### Add to the classpaths

-The JmePower library depends on the standard jme3-core library.
+The JmePower library depends on the standard jme3-core library and [the Heart library][heart].
 The LemurPower library depends on the JmePower library and also on [the Lemur toolkit][lemur].